demattox/lec_gly_binding/README.md

 5. Package dependencies

 ### Quick notes
 Thanks for checking out my repo!
-I'm sorry that's a bit disorganized, I'm the sole developer/contributor and with other active projects, havne't had as much time as I would like to clean everything up as well as I should.
+I'm sorry that's a bit disorganized, I'm the sole developer/contributor and with other active projects, I haven't had as much time as I would like to clean everything up as well as I should.
 Please feel free to reach out with any questions/issues/concerns, either by submitting an issue here or reaching out to me directly: dmattox.com/

 ### Interaction QC report
 Automatically generated QC report and associated plots generated while screening and eliminating PLIP-identified lectin-ligand interactions.